Jason-Chan1394/Jason-Chan1394.github.io/_posts/2026-02-25-applied-data-science-project.md

 ### Evaluation
 The evaluation process was designed to ensure that the selected model was not only accurate, but also stable and reliable across different validation methods.

-Single-Split Model Comparison
+Single-Split Model Comparison:
 The first comparison was conducted using a 70/30 train-test split.
 Among the three models tested, Gradient Boosting clearly outperformed the others.

 - Gradient Boosting achieved the highest R² and lowest RMSE and MAE
 - Decision Tree performed moderately well but showed higher prediction error
-- Decision Tree Regressor to capture non-linear interactions
+- Multiple Linear Regression demonstrated underfitting, indicating that linear assumptions were insufficient to capture complex pricing and shipping       interactions

 This initial comparison established Gradient Boosting as the strongest candidate model.
 ![Single Split Model](https://github.com/user-attachments/assets/7b031212-05eb-49ef-a164-930648254479)

-Model Comparison After 5-Fold Cross Validation
+Model Comparison After 5-Fold Cross Validation:
 To ensure robustness, 5-fold cross-validation was applied.

 - Gradient Boosting maintained the highest average R²
 - It also showed an extremely low standard deviation, indicating high stability
 - Decision Tree showed moderate consistency